Goodness-of-fit test for count distributions with finite second moment: Discussion

-We propose a goodness-of-fit test, based on the p.g.f., for all the families of distributions indexed by a $k$-variate parameter having finite moment of order $2k$.
-The test statistic has a simple expression, depending on the empirical p.g.f. only through the probability of zero occurrence, and an asymptotic normal distribution.
-Moreover, the test is omnibus, being consistent with respect to all the alternative distributions.
-As to the test performance, the empirical significance level is always very close to the nominal one and the empirical power is rather satisfactory even for very moderate sample sizes, also compared to that of the chi-squared test.
-The test shows some criticalities when an inflation of zeroes occurs, which could be overcome introducing a family of test statistics, indexed by a parameter $h$, depending on the cumulative distribution function at $h$ instead of the probability in zero.
+A huge literature deals with testing continuous distributions, while a few proposals have been developed for testing the fit of discrete distributions.
+Among these, many are tailored to deal with particular distributions and so they are of limited applicability, while there is an emerging need of tests allowing to specify an extremely broad class of distributions under the null hypothesis.
+Undoubtedly, the chi-squared test is the most widely adopted, notwithstanding the arbitrariness of its implementation due to the requirement on the frequency minimum values.
+Similarly to the chi-squared test, the proposed test shows considerable flexibility as it allows to specify any count distribution with finite second moment under the null hypothesis and can be considered deriving from a $L^1$ distance for the class of alternative distributions for which $D_\mu(s)$ has constant sign.
+The resulting test statistic has a simple expression, depending on the empirical p.g.f. only through the probability of zero occurrence, and an asymptotic normal distribution.
+Moreover, it must be pointed out that the test can be adopted for a much broader class of alternative distributions.
+Indeed, the test is consistent for the alternatives in the class but also for all the alternatives for which the probability of zero is different from that under the null hypothesis.
+The test performance are rather satisfactory even for moderate sample sizes, also compared to that of the test by \cite{jimenez2021test}, specifically tailored for the Geometric distribution.
+The test shows some criticalities when an inflation of zeroes occurs, which could be overcome introducing a family of test statistics, indexed by a parameter $h$, depending on the cumulative distribution function at $h$ instead of on the probability in zero.
 Further research will be devoted to this last issue and to the use of alternative estimators involved in the implementation of the statistic, in order to improve the performance of the test.
+Finally, the generalization of the test to families of count distributions indexed by a $k$-variate parameter will be investigated.